-From attending meetings on Capitol Hill to combing through resources at the Library of Congress, you’ll be exposing corruption that affects ordinary Americans and exploring solutions to present to Washington policymakers.
+At POGO, our interns are immersed in the gritty work of government oversight from day one.
+From attending meetings on Capitol Hill to combing through resources at the Library of Congress, you’ll be exposing problems that affect ordinary Americans and exploring solutions to present to Washington policymakers.

 Recent intern projects have included:

 - Research for long term investigative reports on a variety of topics including: how prepared nuclear power reactors are for natural disasters, the approval process for new medical devices and prescription drugs, and how foreign powers attempt to influence US policy.

 - Filing and following up on Freedom of Information Act requests.

 - Analyzing large data sets and creating databases.

 - Blogs on covering relevant legal cases, legislative developments, and current events.

 - Learn how to perform in depth research utilizing publicly available information, how to expertly craft a Freedom of Information Act request, and how to distill complicated topics into easily digestible formats.

 - Get a first-hand look at how federal policy is shaped and developed.